Shadow Silence by Yasmine Galenorn

 From the icy grips of the Lady, I wrest thee.

-Hudson Jacks, I command thee, stand forth in my presence."
+Hudson Jacks, I command thee, stand forth in my presence.

 I held out my hand to him.
 I had only been doing this for a little over six weeks, but I was learning fast.
 He gazed at my fingers, then at me, cocking his head to the side.

-I held fast, ignoring the discomfort and turned, leading him toward the to tomb, where the double doors were open.
+I held fast, ignoring the discomfort, and led him toward the tomb where the double doors were open.
 Ellia fell in behind, still playing as her cloak fluttered in the wind, and Bryan followed, guarding our backs.

 I had gotten used to her appearance by now, but she still scared the hell out of me.
 I let go of Hudson’s hand, and he glanced at me, a fearful light in his eyes.

 “Go on, it will be all right.”
 I gave him a gentle nod.